antrea-io/antrea/docs/design/ovs-pipeline.md

 2. NodePort, as demonstrated in the example [NodePort].
 3. LoadBalancer, as demonstrated in the example [LoadBalancer].
 4. Service configured with external IPs, as demonstrated in the example [Service with ExternalIP].
-5. Service configured with session affinity, as demonstrated in the example [Service with Session Affinity].
+5. Service configured with session affinity, as demonstrated in the example [Service with session affinity].
 6. Service configured with externalTrafficPolicy to `Local`, as demonstrated in the example [Service with ExternalTrafficPolicy Local].